 Car Design College Degree Program Overviews

-Learn about bachelor's, master's and doctoral degree programs in car design.
+Learn about bachelor's, master's and doctoral degree programs related to car design.
 Get information about prerequisites, course topics and salary to make an informed decision about your education.

-Aside from a high school diploma or applicable degree, students applying to car design degree programs may need to have completed applicable coursework.
-While the curriculum will vary by program and school, some of the classes address topics like design materials, marketing, leadership and electronics.
-There are numerous design, research and manufacturing careers available to graduates with a 4-year undergraduate or 2-4year graduate degree in car design.
+At the undergraduate level, car design majors can be found within broader programs such as automotive engineering technology.
+Graduate students interested in car design typically study automotive engineering.
+While the curriculum will vary by program and school, some of the common classes address topics like design materials, marketing, leadership and electronics.
+There are numerous design, research and manufacturing careers available to graduates with an undergraduate or graduate degree in car design.

 A bachelor's degree in car design can be found in a variety of program majors, including automotive engineering technology, transportation design, industrial technology with a vehicle design emphasis and mechanical engineering with an automotive engineering emphasis.
 Along with manufacturing, materials and electronics, these programs include courses in car design.